-1. The most common way is to use SMS to send commands from server to GPS tracker since SMS works both ways always.
+1. The most common way is to use SMS to send commands from server to GPS tracker since SMS always works both ways.

 2. Another common way is to make sure that the tracker keeps the connection opened.
 This is often called "heartbeat", "sync" or similar.
 A mobile network will typically close a GPRS session that has been idle for 3 minutes, therefore the tracker needs to send small amounts of data to keep the connection opened.
 Another alternative is to have a position update rate faster than once per 3 minutes.

 3. Buy a special SIM card that does support static public IP addresses.
 In this case, the server can initiate the connection to the GPS tracker over GPRS.

 All trackers do not support all methods.
 Most trackers, however, support SMS.
 Only very few trackers support static public IP.

 How to send a command over GPRS when the tracker connects?